Goulds, Florida

 Goulds is an unincorporated community and census-designated place (CDP) in Miami-Dade County, Florida, United States.
 The area was originally populated as the result of a stop on the Florida East Coast Railroad.
 The railroad depot was located near the current Southwest 224th Street.
 The community was named after its operator, Lyman Gould, who cut trees for railroad ties.
-As of the 2020 census, the population stood at 11,446, up from 10,103 in 2010.
+It is part of the Miami metropolitan area of South Florida.
+As of the 2020 US census, the population stood at 11,446, up from 10,103 in 2010 US census.

 History

 The area that became Goulds was settled in 1900 by homesteaders.
 It received its name when the Florida East Coast Railway built a siding in 1903, operated by an employee of the railroad named Lyman Goulds.
-It was first known as "Gould's Siding", and later shortened to Goulds.
+It was first known as "Gould's Siding", and later shortened to "Goulds".
 Many packing houses were built along the Old Dixie Highway.
 Early on, Goulds had a reputation as a rough town, with several saloons serving itinerant field workers.
 Most of the packing houses were destroyed by a tornado in 1919, or the 1926 Miami Hurricane, but were rebuilt.
 Cauley Square, a former railway town located in Goulds, was restored by Mary Ann Ballard after she purchased the village in 1949.